 -bundle -undefined dynamic_lookup.

-(The Makefiles in recent packages have a
+Most Makefiles have a

-MAKESO variable that handles that.)
+MAKESO variable that handles that; just uncomment the line with

 For other platforms, read